+Frederick Skene's 1907 map of Staten Island, tentatively delineating colonial land patents between 1668-1712, places the project area within land not granted.
 During the Revolutionary War encampments and redoubts lined the southern shore of Staten Island (Pickman 1978:vi).
 Just beyond the Tottenville ferry to the south was "... a strong battery erected to cover the retreat of the British Army from Perth Amboy in case of attack by American forces" (Tancredi et al. 1977).
 During the Revolution Staten Island was used primarily as a way station and access route by British and Hessian troops.
 Prince's Bay to the project area's southeast, was used by the British as a point from which to launch raids on New Jersey.
 Most incidents in this area appear to have taken the form of skirmishes on the water (Powell 1976:8-9).
-The Hessian Map (ca. 1777, Plan No. 31 du Camp Anglo-Hessois dans Staten Island), presented here as Figure 4, shows a Colonel Van Wurumb and two companies of Hessians stationed at Billop's or the Amboy ferry.
+The Hessian Map (ca. 1777, Plan no. 31 du Camp Anglo-Hessois dans Staten Island), shows a Colonel Van Wurumb and two companies of Hessians stationed at Billop's or the Amboy ferry.
 The Billops had ties to the loyalists.
 McMillen's 1933 Map of Staten Island during the Revolution (1775-1783 [compiled from several maps dating to the Revolutionary War Period and other sources]) does not reveal any encampments or other forms of military activities within or adjacent to the project area.
-Both maps show a house labeled W. Johnson but this was evidently along the south side of Amboy Road to the north of the project area.
+Both maps show houses along the north side of Amboy Road to the south of the project area.